moveit/moveit_tutorials/doc/move_group_python_interface/move_group_python_interface_tutorial.rst

 .. image:: move_group_python_interface.png
    :width: 700px

-One of the simplest MoveIt! user interfaces is through the Python-based Move Group Interface.
+One of the simplest MoveIt user interfaces is through the Python-based Move Group Interface.
 These wrappers provide functionality for most operations that the average user will likely need, specifically setting joint or pose goals, creating motion plans, moving the robot, adding objects into the environment and attaching/detaching objects from